Guardian-Angel1/DA352-Privacy-and-Info-Security-Course-Project/README.md

 ---

+## Team Members
+Raunit Patel - 220150015
+Prakhar Punj - 	220150011
+Shinde Onkar Harishchandra - 220150021
+Sahil Raj - 220150018

 ## Project Overview

-This project implements a secure chat system using the Diffie-Hellman (DH) key exchange protocol for establishing a shared secret, and HKDF (HMAC-based Key Derivation Function) for deriving a strong symmetric key.
+This project implements a secure chat system using the Diffie-Hellman (DH) key exchange protocol for establishing a shared secret and HKDF (HMAC-based Key Derivation Function) for deriving a strong symmetric key.
 The derived key is then used to encrypt and decrypt chat messages between a server and a client.
+Watch the demonstration on <a href="https://youtu.be/5AUH06ikrfw" target="_blank">YouTube</a>.

 ---